 4.3.2 UAS NF

 The UAS Network Function is supported by the NEF or SCEF+NEF and used for external exposure of services to the USS.
-The UAS-NF makes use of existing NEF/SCEF exposure services for UAV authentication/authorization, for UAV flight authorization, for UAV-UAVC pairing authorization, and related revocation; for location reporting, and control of QoS/traffic filtering for C2 communication.
+The UAS-NF makes use of existing NEF/SCEF exposure services for UAV authentication/authorization, for UAV flight authorization, for UAV-UAVC pairing authorization, and related re-authentication/re-authorization and revocation; for remote identification, location reporting, presence monitoring, obtaining list of Aerial UEs in a geographic area, and control of QoS/traffic filtering for C2 communication.

+The UAS NF may coordinate with the USS to assist CAA-Level UAV ID assignment.

 A dedicated NEF may be deployed to provide only the UAS NF functionality, i.e. to support the UAS specific features/APIs and the NEF features/APIs that are specified for capability exposure towards the USS.